Statewide conditions

 What does this mean for Washington in the coming months?

-The late summer outlook (July-August-September; JAS) is also calling for equal chances of below, equal to, or above normal temperatures for a majority of the state.
-The eastern quarter of the state bordering Idaho has a higher probability of above normal temperatures, with the odds between 33 and 40% on the three-tiered scale.
-For precipitation, there are higher chances of below normal precipitation for only the eastern quarter of the state.
-Late summer precipitation for the rest of the state is uncertain: there are equal chances of below, equal to, or above normal precipitation.
+The August-September-October (ASO) is also calling for equal chances of below, equal to, or above normal temperatures for a majority of the state.
+Southeastern Washington has a higher probability of above normal temperatures, with the odds between 33 and 40% on the three-tiered scale.
+For precipitation, there are higher chances of above normal precipitation for the Olympic Peninsula, southwestern Washington, and the northern Puget Sound region.
+The rest of the state is uncertain: there are equal chances of below, equal to, or above normal ASO precipitation.

 Data round-up: drought conditions summary